MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 network, or flushed on network changes, to prevent a local adversary in one network from implanting a forged DNS record that allows them to track users or hinder their connections after they leave that network.

+The SVCB-Used header allows information to be conveyed from the DNS lookup and into an HTTPS request.
+This presents some opportunities for linkability, so privacy-sensitive clients may wish to just send a SVCB-Used value of SvcPriority, or even "0"/"1".
+DNS operators have other ways to encode similar information (such as in IPv6 addresses or ECH configuration parameters sent in the TLS handshake) which leak this information in cleartext to passive observers, whereas SVCB-Used is strictly better in that it allows server operators to understand SVCB usage without exposing this information to third-parties.

 # IANA Considerations